Beloit College deficit rises to $7 million after unexpected low enrollment

 A student and a faculty member will also be added to the Board, Bierman added; however, how this will be done was not expanded upon at the meeting.

 Beloit College chief communications and integrated marketing officer Tim Jones told the Beloit Daily News that a $3 million deficit four years ago “was managed without hurting the college in any significant way.”

-Understanding who Beloit College is will continue to be the main mission as the college undertakes this challenge.
+Understanding the identity of Beloit College will continue to be the main mission of those in charge as the college undertakes this challenge.